-EFFICIENT, TRANSPARENT AND FAIR DOMESTIC AND WHOLESALE MARKETS ARE ESSENTIAL TO DELIVERING RESILIENT AND INNOVATIVE AGRICULTURE BUSINESSES.
+EFFICIENT, TRANSPARENT AND FAIR DOMESTIC MARKETS (RETAIL AND WHOLESALE) ARE ESSENTIAL TO DELIVERING RESILIENT AND INNOVATIVE AGRICULTURE BUSINESSES.

 Queensland Fruit & Vegetable Growers advocates for: